Q. How much water is required to get on a plane?

 - The best source of information about our kits is OUR CUSTOMERS.
 Visit our forum on this website and learn directly from the folks who ACTUALLY OWN our kits.

 - This aint our first rodeo.
-Our product has been around for over half a century, and our direct drive coupler design is being copied by other American manufacturers for a reason.
+Our product has been around for over half a century, and our direct drive coupler design and bushing system is now being copied by other manufacturers for a reason.
 But, we wont hold it against them.
 Imitation is the sincerest form of flattery.

 Q. Do you sell fully assembled mud motors?